ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

     }
 ```

-**Step 3:** Since your endpoint will probably not be a secure connection, you will need to allow an arbitrary loads on your `info.plist` file.
-Go into it, and create a property `App Transport Security Settings` by clicking on the `+` icon at the `Information Property List` level.
-At the `App Transport Security Settings` level click on the `>` icon, to open it up, then create the property `Allow Arbitrary Loads` and set it to `YES`.
+**Step 3:** Since your endpoint will probably not be a secure connection, you will need to allow an arbitrary load in your `info.plist` file.
+To do this, create a property called `App Transport Security Settings` by clicking on the `+` icon at the `Information Property List` level.
+At the `App Transport Security Settings` level, click on the `>` icon to open it up, then create the property `Allow Arbitrary Loads` and set it to `YES`.

 {{% alert color="success" %}}
 Cool!
 Now you can see your own server-driven screen!